zihaoli0629/MultiDayTripPlanner/README.md

 ## Multi-Day Trip Planner: A Lightweight TSP-Based Tool ✈️✈️✈️

 Hi there👋!
-This is a lightweight package helps you plan and visualize **a multi-day trip** using standard [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) techniques.
+This is a lightweight package that helps you plan and visualize **a multi-day trip** using standard [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) techniques.
 ### Getting started
 1. **Obtain an API key**

 - To get started, you'll need an API key of OpenRouteService.
 This key will allow you to access the spherical coordinates of your destinations.
-Check out [their website](https://openrouteservice.org/dev/#/api-docs/v2/directions/%7Bprofile%7D/get) and click ''API Key'' at the top right Zone of **User Security**.
+Check out [their website](https://openrouteservice.org/dev/#/api-docs/v2/directions/%7Bprofile%7D/get) and click ''API Key'' at the top right corner of **User Security**.
 The process should be fast and easy!

 2. **Edit places.tx**

-  - Update the places.txt file file to include your planned destinations.
+  - Update the places.txt file to include your planned destinations.
   - The first line should be the name of your hotel.
   - Every line afterward should be your place of interest.
 The order can be random.
-  - We recomment all inputs to be formatted as `Name, city, country`.
+  - We recommend all inputs to be formatted as `Name, city, country`.
 Here is an example:

 ```
 Andaz Tokyo Toranomon Hill, Minato City, Tokyo, Japan
-Akihabara, Taito City, Tokyo
+Akihabara, Taito City, Tokyo, Japan
-Ginza, Tokyo
+Ginza, Tokyo, Japan
 ....
 ```
 3. **Install dependencies**